Crystal Springs Rhododendron Garden (SE Portland)

 In spring, the rhodies and azaleas dazzle, attracting artists, who set their easels up along the paths, and wedding parties eager to marry in one of Portland’s loveliest outdoor venues.
-Visit the weekend of April 14th and 15th to catch the Early Show and Plant Sale, which includes a judging of early blooms.

 On Mother’s Day weekend, when the gardens are at their showiest, the public is invited to enter the American Rhododendron Society Rhododendron Show.
 Or, prep for next year by indulging yourself at the plant sale, where books and plant care advice are offered.

 You can bring your own drinks, snacks or a picnic lunch to share on one of the garden’s many benches.
 If you’re not in the mood to cook, visit the nearby Woodstock neighborhood to try a kid-friendly restaurant like Laughing Planet Cafe or to grab a house-made hotdog at Otto’s Sausage Kitchen (featured on The Food Network’s Diners, Drive-Ins and Dives).